markabrahams/node-net-snmp/README.md

        // e.g. can update the MIB data before responding to the request here mibRequest.done ();
     }
+    // Note: handler is optional for scalar providers - if omitted,
+    // mibRequest.done() is called automatically
 };
 var mib = agent.getMib ();
 mib.registerProvider (myScalarProvider);